serverless/components/README.md

 ### Inputs

-Every Serverless Component accepts parameters via an `inputs` property.
+Every Serverless Component accepts arguments via an `inputs` property.
 You can see which `inputs` a Component accepts in its documentation.

 Some `inputs` have special types, starting with `src`.
 This input specifies a folder containing code or general files you wish to upload upon deployment, which the Component may need to provision a specific outcome.
 Before running the Component in the cloud, the Serverless Framework will first upload any files specified in `src`.
 Generally, you want to keep the package size of your serverless applications small (<5MB) in order to have the best performance in serverless compute services.
 Larger package sizes will also make deployments slower since the upload process is dependent on your internet connection bandwidth.
 Consider a tool to build and minify your code first.
 You can specify a build hook to run and a `dist` folder to upload, via the `src` property, like this: